Column: Harvick seizes momentum ahead of NASCAR playoffs - WHIZ News

 CHARLOTTE, N.C.
 (AP) — Well hello, Happy.
 Welcome to NASCAR’s championship race.

-Just when it seemed time to write off Kevin Harvick, at least for this season, the old man of the garage has figured out how to win again.
+Just when it seemed time to write off Kevin Harvick, at least for this season, the 46-year-old has figured out how to win again.
 He has two victories in eight days — after snapping a 65-race losing streak dating to 2020 — and all the momentum headed into the playoffs.

 If you counted Harvick out, he’s now demanding a correction.